Spatial Analysis on Value-Based Quadtrees of Rasterized Vector Data: Design

-After all datasets are rasterized, we create a quadtree index on the rasters based on the values of the datasets.
+\paragraph*{Value-Based Quadtree Index Creation} After all datasets are rasterized, we create a quadtree index on the rasters based on the values of the datasets.
 The spatial autocorrelation allows us to compress all respective cells and store them in one single index entry.
-This allows to describe large, spatially autocorrelated areas in fewer cells than in a raster without loosing information.
+This allows to describe large, spatially autocorrelated areas in fewer cells than in a raster without losing information.